 Oatmeal Shortbread Squares Tips

-For the most part, I followed the recipe and used the food processor as directed even though I now have to clean it at some point.
+For the most part, I followed the recipe and used the food processor as directed.
+Ugh, now I have to clean it.
 Maybe I’ll just leave it on the counter all weekend and make food processor things.

 What I did change was instead of using unsalted butter, I used a high quality salted butter called Truly Grassfed.
 If you love seeing how different brands of butter taste in cookies, this is a good recipe to experiment with I may make these again with Plugra or President or Vermont Creamery or whatever fancy butter is on sale.
 It really adds something.